Farshad-Shirani/2025-FS-BGF-Wiggles/README.md

 This repository contains MATLAB codes used in the article:

-"Environmental “Knees” and “Wiggles” as Stabilizers of Species Range Limits Set by Interspecific Competition"
+"Environmental “Knees” and “Wiggles” as Strong Stabilizers of Species Range Limits Set by Interspecific Competition"

 All codes are written in MATLAB R2024b.